mimccio/Mbtn/README.md

 #### Set Background Color

-In order for the shadows to match the background set the color of the background wit the method setBackgroundColor() and pass the context.
+In order for the shadows to match the background set the color of the background with the method setBackgroundColor() and pass the context.

 ##### Set the color of the background with setBackgroundColor().

 setBackgroundColor() accept two arguments:
 - color
 - nuance